Bio-Prime/documentation/docs/index.md

 ![add_primer3](./add_primer3.JPG)

-When adding a new primer, user can choose between adding a single primer, a pair (forward and reverse).
-When putting in data for a pair of primers common features are put in first and then specific features for each primer, which are:
+When adding a new primer, user can choose between adding a single primer or a pair (forward and reverse).
+When putting in data for a pair of primers, common features are put in first, specific features for each primer are:

 * Name of primer (obligatory)
 * Position in the reference (obligatory)